Prepper's Guide To Safe Drinking Water Storage

 Clean water should be stored in cleaned and sanitized food-grade plastic containers.
 Food-grade plastic containers include any purchased glass or plastic containers that once held food or drinks.
 New plastic water containers can also be purchased for water storage purposes.

-Avoid using used milk jugs, as harmful bacteria can be harbored in dried milk.
+Avoid storing water in used milk jugs, as harmful bacteria can be harbored in dried milk.
 Whether the containers have been used or are new, they must be cleaned thoroughly before filling them with water.

 Clean the Container First